modernish/modernish/README.md

   to both pathname expansion and pattern matching in `case`.
 Found in: dash.
   (The bug is not triggered when using modernish [`match`](#user-content-string-tests).)
-* `BUG_EMPTYBRE` is a `case` pattern matching bug in zsh < 5.0.8: empty
-  bracket expressions eat subsequent shell grammar, producing unexpected results.
-This is particularly bad if you want to pass a bracket expression using a variable or parameter, and that variable or parameter could be empty.
-This means the grammar parsing depends on the contents of the variable!
 * `BUG_EVALCOBR`: `break` and `continue` do not work if they are within `eval`.
   (pdksh; mksh \< R55 2017/04/12; a variant exists on FreeBSD sh \< 10.3)
 * `BUG_FNREDIRP`: I/O redirections on function definitions are forgotten if the